 Destructive and violent public protests are relatively rare in New Zealand.
-There have only been two reported deaths from protest action – the first during the 1912 Waihī dispute, when Fred Evans was shot, and the second in 1999, when Christine Clarke was run over at a Lyttelton picket.
+There have only been two reported deaths during protest action – the first during the 1912 Waihī dispute, when Fred Evans was shot, and the second in 1999, when Christine Clarke was run over at a Lyttelton picket.
 Even so, some public protests have included wilful property damage or resulted in injuries to participants and police.

 1879 Orange ‘riot’

 A ‘riot’ occurred in Timaru on Boxing Day in 1879, when 40 Irish Protestants (known as Orangemen) tried to join a march of friendly societies.
 A 150-strong group of Catholics blocked their way, crying, ‘Remove your colours’ (regalia celebrating an English victory over the Irish in 1690).
 The Orangemen refused, and fights broke out.
-After a tense standoff the Protestants removed their colours.
+After a tense standoff, the Protestants removed their colours.